How to Reduce Chronic Inflammation Naturally: A Root-Cause, Systems-Based Approach

 The immune system requires adequate micronutrients to regulate oxidative stress and inflammatory signaling.
 Insufficiencies in key vitamins, minerals, and antioxidant cofactors impair mitochondrial function and weaken resolution pathways.
 Without sufficient regulatory support, inflammatory activation becomes easier to sustain.

-Nutritional status directly influences whether inflammation resolves appropriately or becomes chronic.
+Nutritional status directly influences whether inflammation resolves appropriately or progresses toward chronic inflammatory disease patterns.

 Over time, when these drivers overlap, inflammation shifts from a protective mechanism to a maladaptive physiological state.
 Persistent immune activation increases oxidative stress, disrupts hormonal signaling, and reduces resilience across cardiovascular, metabolic, neurological, and immune systems.